 Willamette Valley Vineyards is dedicated to producing the finest Pinot Noir from grapes grown in the Willamette Valley Appellation.
 Since the winery founding in 1983, stewardship of the land has been a key principle in our winemaking.
-Please consider taking a few moments to read about the ways we are addressing global warming.
+Please consider taking a few moments to read about the ways we are addressing climate change and protecting our environment.

 In 2011, Founder Jim Bernau was recognized by Salmon-Safe with the very first “Hero of Salmon” award for the implementation of his high impact Salmon-Safe “SIP-SAVE” campaign in print, retail, web and vehicle wraps.

 We love our biodiesel!
 In 2005, Founder Jim Bernau launched the employee biodiesel program; offering fifty gallons of biodiesel a month to each employee, at no cost.
-Many employees use the program and employees, delivery vehicles and tractors fill up onsite or at card-lock stations.
+Employees, delivery vehicles and tractors fill up onsite at our Estate or at card-lock stations.
 To learn more about biodiesel, and our provider, please visit SeQuential.

 Willamette Valley Vineyard is the first winery in the world to use cork certified through the Rainforest Alliance to Forest Stewardship Council® (FSC®) standards.
 Cork is a natural, sustainable product where the cork tree is never cut down but continues to sequester carbon throughout its long life.
-Learn more by visiting Rainforest Alliance.
+Learn more by visiting the Rainforest Alliance.